SomerEsat/ethereum-staking-guides/README.md

 0xaef319a5d9c4ae04a75e651558384cf86eed7d010d814cff776185a9ec22661fbe99d651e3f4ddd7096ca218c6b29290
 ```

 Make a note of your public Key.
-This will be useful for us later when we want to view our validator on the [beaconcha.in](http://www.beaconcha.in) website.
+This will be useful for us later when we want to view our validator on the [beaconcha.in](http://www.beaconcha.in) website, for example.

 #### d) Make the deposit

 Copy the Raw Transaction Data without the header and footer and paste it into the box under the heading **Your validator depost data** at `Step 3` on the [Prysm Labs Testnet Particpation](https://prylabs.net/participate) page.

 Ignore `Step 4` and click on `Step 5`.
 Click on the `Make deposit` button.
 MetaMask will pop-up and once you examine and verify the transtation details, click on the **Confirm** button.
 Once MetaMask confirms the transaction a message should show at the bottom of the web page: **Transaction Confirmed.
 You are deposited**.
 You can also confirm the transaction on the blockcain via Etherscan by clicking on the small arrow on the confirmed transaction record in MetaMask.

+> Sometimes the Prysm web page locks up after you submit.
+It's not a major problem - the main thing to verify is that your deposit is confimred as sucessful in Etherscan.

 Repeat steps **a** through **d** in this section for each validator key you would like to create.